 Who’s to blame for my son’s constant gaming?

 When you see your son losing his way, your first instinct is, of course, to try and help him.
 But parents also want to know why this is happening – or even who they can blame.
 This impulse is normal, though it often takes a dark turn.
 It’s all too common for parents to conclude that they’re at fault.
 They resign themselves to the possibility that their parenting policies made this happen.

-But this isn’t how video game addiction works.
+But this isn’t how video game addiction for young men works.
 As a parent, you don’t turn your son into an addict; the games do this themselves.
 It’s quite literally by design.

 Video games are developed with the primary goal of hooking gamers.
 Decades of research and development has refined the way they’re designed.
 The fact that gaming platforms are able to tap into the brain’s reward system means companies can make their games as pleasurable (read: addictive) as possible.